Mutualism (biology): Type I functional response

-Mutualism is in essence the logistic growth equation + mutualistic interaction.
-The mutualistic interaction term represents the increase in population growth of species one as a result of the presence of greater numbers of species two, and vice versa.
-As the mutualistic term is always positive, it may lead to unrealistic unbounded growth as it happens with the simple model.
-So, it is important to include a saturation mechanism to avoid the problem.
+Mutualism is in essence the logistic growth equation modified for mutualistic interaction.
+The mutualistic interaction term represents the increase in population growth of one species as a result of the presence of greater numbers of another species.
+As the mutualistic interactive term β is always positive, this simple model may lead to unrealistic unbounded growth.
+So it may be more realistic to include a further term in the formula, representing a saturation mechanism, to avoid this occurring.

 Type II functional response

-In 1989, David Hamilton Wright modified the Lotka–Volterra equations by adding a new term, βM/K, to represent a mutualistic relationship.
-Wright also considered the concept of saturation, which means that with higher densities, there are decreasing benefits of further increases of the mutualist population.
-Without saturation, species' densities would increase indefinitely.
+In 1989, David Hamilton Wright modified the above Lotka–Volterra equations by adding a new term, βM/K, to represent a mutualistic relationship.
+Wright also considered the concept of saturation, which means that with higher densities, there is a decrease in the benefits of further increases of the mutualist population.
+Without saturation, depending on the size of parameter α, species densities would increase indefinitely.
 Because that is not possible due to environmental constraints and carrying capacity, a model that includes saturation would be more accurate.
 Wright's mathematical theory is based on the premise of a simple two-species mutualism model in which the benefits of mutualism become saturated due to limits posed by handling time.
 Wright defines handling time as the time needed to process a food item, from the initial interaction to the start of a search for new food items and assumes that processing of food and searching for food are mutually exclusive.
 Mutualists that display foraging behavior are exposed to the restrictions on handling time.
 Mutualism can be associated with symbiosis.